bettingonsuccess/bettingonsuccess/content/post/water-on-fire.md

 Money.
 This is the main focus of the FI community as its our greatest tool that we use to buy the rest.

-## (Self)-Actualization
+## Actualization

+Action.
+Realization.
 Like Maslows hierarchy of needs or MadFientist’s FI hierarchy.
 We find what makes us truly happy and we dind that place that makes us content.
 We have enough.

 ## Time